Academic Honesty Policy and Procedures

 In order to avoid a hidden culture of alcohol use and in order to advertise a diversity of events, publicity about particular types of alcohol is permitted.

-Electronic media (such as Chirps!) in which social events are advertised on the Pomona campus (but not the other four undergraduate campuses) may include reference to the type of alcohol being served.
+Electronic media in which social events are advertised on the Pomona campus (but not the other four undergraduate campuses) may include reference to the type of alcohol being served.
 For example, events which are wine tasting, wine and cheese receptions, champaign brunches, Oktoberfest, etc. may be noted as such, but alcohol may not be the focus of publicity.

 Electronic advertising which is sent to students, faculty and staff at Pomona to announce social events must adhere to the following guidelines: